amosjyng/vcr-langchain/README.md

 ### Why not just use VCR.py directly?

 - This offers higher-level, more human-readable recordings for inspection
-- This supports recordings of langchain tool interactions as well, which includes non-network requests such as command executions inside Bash (coming soon) or the Python REPL.
-What if you wanted to make sure that your agent supports file deletion, without actually letting it delete anything?
+- This supports recordings of langchain tool interactions as well, which includes non-network requests such as command executions inside Bash or the Python REPL

 ### Pitfalls